Mariyam Mukku

 Mariyam Mukku is a 2015 Indian Malayalam-language romantic fantasy drama written and directed by James Albert.
-The film marks the directorial debut of screenwriter James.
-The film was distributed by LJ Films.
-It stars Fahadh Faasil and Sana Althaf in the lead roles along with Manoj K. Jayan, Joy Mathew, Irshad, Sadiq, Nandhu, Prathap Pothan and Saju Navodaya in other important roles.
+It marks the directorial debut of screenwriter James.
+The film was distributed by LJ Films and stars Fahadh Faasil and Sana Althaf in the lead roles along with Manoj K. Jayan, Joy Mathew, Irshad, Sadiq, Nandu, Prathap Pothan, and Saju Navodaya in other important roles.
 The film score and songs were composed by Vidyasagar.

 The film depicts a love story between Felix, (Fahadh Faasil) and Salomi (Sana Althaf) who live in Mariyam Mukku, a coastal area with a unique Latin Christian culture.
 The movie was shot at Tangasseri beach in Kollam.
-The film released on 23 January 2015 on theatres and met with negative reviews from critics.
+The film was released on 23 January 2015 in theatres and met with negative reviews from critics.